lmatosevic/ng5-restful/README.md

 ### Creating model
 Model classes, which represents resource from your REST API need to implement _Serializable_ interface and it's method:
-* **serialize(): string** - transforms current state of model object to JSON object Deserialization will be handled by Angular5 HTTP request library.
+* **serialize(): string** - transforms current state of model object to JSON object

+Deserialization will be handled by Angular5 `HttpClient` request library.

 Exmaple typescript model class (models/article.model.ts):
 ``` javascript